zahrawi-dent/zahrawi-dent.github.io/blog-content/content/restorative/isolation/The history of the rubber dam.md

 lastUpdated: 2022-08-08
 tags: ["Rubber Dam", "Isolation"]
 ---
-# The history of the rubber dam
+# The history of the rubber dam. updated